 We will handle any information received confidentially.
 Some complaints need to remain confidential in order to safeguard those making or involved in the complaint.
 However, in some instances we may decide that others need to be involved in the resolution of a complaint.
 Third parties will only be involved in the resolution of confidential complaints on a case-by-case basis.
 In some cases, we may also need to take advice from our regulator, professional advisors or a law enforcement body.
 In the very small number of cases that involve external authorities, it may not be possible to complete our investigation within 6 months but we will try to keep you updated as far as possible.

 If a complaint is upheld, preventative action for the future will be identified and implemented.
 You will be notified of the actions taken unless confidentiality or data protection requirements prevent this.

 Complainants who have made a well-founded serious complaint but the complaint is not upheld, will be able to appeal the decision by notifying us.
 Your appeal will be escalated to one of the senior leadership team, a review of the response to your complaint will take place and a decision made after an examination of the processes that have led to the previous response.
 You will be notified of the outcome of the appeal within a further 20 working days of receipt of the appeal notice.

 After the appeal, there is no further appeal process.
 However, if you are still unhappy with the outcome, you can contact our regulator, The Charity Commission for England and Wales.
-If your complaint relates to fundraising, you can contact The Fundraising Regulator, you can use their online form or call 0300 999 3407.
-If your complaint relates to the protection of your personal information, you can contact the Information Commissioner’s office (ICO); you can use their online form or call 0303 123 1113.
+If your complaint relates to fundraising, you can contact The Fundraising Regulator.
+If your complaint relates to the protection of your personal information, you can contact the Information Commissioner’s office (ICO).

 Complaints contact information